Ptosis

 HOW IS PTOSIS TREATED?

-If the ptosis does not cause problems with vision, surgery can wait until later in life, most commonly performed in the preschool years.
+If ptosis does not affect vision, surgery can often wait until a later age.

 WHAT SURGICAL OPTIONS EXIST?